 These folders should be backed up:

-3. If you use Bayesian Filtering and have an up to date dictionary then you could backup this folder also: Mail Enable\Dictionaries
+3. If you use Bayesian Filtering and have a trained dictionary then you could backup this folder also: Mail Enable\Dictionaries

 The Diagnostic Report contains the actual paths for the the above storage